All Episodes

 That sounds like obstruction without her saying it.

-And in multiple private conversations and private sessions over the last few months, Comey has told lawmakers about a second later confrontation with attorney general Lynch shortly before the email probe was shut down by him.
+And in multiple private conversations and private sessions over the last few months, Comey has told lawmakers about a second later confrontation with Attorney General Lynch shortly before the email probe was shut down by him.

-And he told lawmakers in closed door sessions that he raised his concern.
+And he told lawmakers in closed-door sessions that he raised his concern.

-And by the way, this happened in the closed session last week, I'm told, that he raised concerns with the attorney general that she had created a conflict of interest by meeting Bill Clinton on an airport tarmac while investigating wrongdoing of his wife.
+And by the way, this happened in the closed session last week, I'm told, that he raised concerns with the Attorney General that she had created a conflict of interest by meeting Bill Clinton on an airport tarmac while investigating wrongdoing of his wife.

-A communication between two political figures that suggested, get this, Lynch had agreed to put the kabosh on any prosecution of Clinton.
+And get this during the conversation, Comey tells lawmakers he confronted Lynch with a highly sensitive piece of evidence, a communication between two political figures that suggested, get this, Lynch had agreed to put the kabosh on any prosecution of Clinton.

 That, ladies and gentlemen, is called a smoking gun.